In Pursuit of the Perfect Cheesecake in my Instant Pot

 For the crust, I decided to bake it.
 You can skip this, and just freeze it before adding the filling, but you won’t get that lovely crisp crust I wanted.
 I also got much better results with Nabisco Graham Crackers then I did with the Aldi brand I tried.
 I get a very fine crumb by putting the crackers in a zip-lock bag and rolling it with a rolling pin until it is evenly crushed.
 I used to make this with less sugar and butter, but the crust is much crisper if you use the full amount.

 For the pan: I used a 6″ pan.
-You can use 7″, but I don’t know exactly how much time you should cook it for then.
-I would also make sure the crust is only up the side one inch if you use a 7″ pan.
+You can use 7″, but cook the cheesecake for 5 less minutes (27 minutes) because the cake is thinner in a 7″ pan.
+Also, only put the crust up the side one inch if you use a 7″ pan.

 I want to keep as much moisture out of the crust as I can.
 Lining the inside of the pan with foil has worked the best for this.
 If I don’t use the foil, water seems to come up through the bottom of the pan.
 Lining the outside of the pan still allowed moisture to run down the pan inside the foil and make my crust soggy.